 Exploring The Mumbles and Oystermouth Castle

 People often ask how we manage to visit more than one place in a day on holiday.
 I always say it’s getting up early (although many holiday tourist spots don’t open til later than places at home), being focused on what we want to see, and having a child who rushes round places and doesn’t dawdle.
-He obviously takes after me (I’m like that with shopping and museums)
+He obviously takes after me (I’m like that with shopping and museums).
+This time we got to the Mumbles and Oystermouth Castle while camping in South Wales.

-On our recent camping holiday in South Wales, one day we knew was potentially going to be a bit drizzly so we planned to get out and see some of the Swansea area rather than sitting in the wet on the beach.
+One day on our holiday we knew it was potentially going to be a bit drizzly so we planned to get out and see some of the Swansea area rather than sitting in the wet on the beach.
 I wanted to see the Mumbles and check out the pretty seaside houses and thought Oystermouth Castle could be a good option.

 The Mumbles in the grey isn’t that attractive a prospect but we had no problem parking and it was still lovely to walk around the promenade, look at the fishing boats.
 We didn’t get all the way up to the pier because I’d not put enough money on the car, but we found a great little playground so N spent some time charging around there.